YuliaConstien/Cybergrooming_Detection_IM/README.md

 ### src

-Contains all computaional as follows:
+Contains all computaional files as follows:
 - CrossLing: code for training and evaluating the model for German, French and Dutch in the cross-lingual setup
 - MonoLing: code for training and evaluating the model for English, German, French and Dutch in the monolingual setup
 - MultiLing: code for training and evaluating the model for English, German, French and Dutch in the multilingual setup